-Knights Field Park in Wooster, is a great location to take young children too.
-The park consists of a large playground, a miniature city for kids to ride there bikes in, and large Sprayground opened during the summer months.
-The playground and Kiddy City are FREE and there is a small fee to use the sprayground.
+Knights Field Park in Wooster is a great destination for young children.
+The park consists of a large playground, a miniature city for kids to ride their bikes in, and large sprayground open during the summer months.
+The playground and Kiddy City are FREE but there is a per person charge ($5 for youth, $7 for adults) to use the sprayground.

 Knights Field Park Playground